a740g/SpaceShooter2K/README.md

 ## Trivia

 I was supposed to complete the source port more than 10 years ago.
 Initially I thought of just doing it using VB.Net.
 Lack of a good game programming library then (like [raylib](https://www.raylib.com/)) and procrastination got the better of me.
 So, the code basically lived on and moved from my HDDs, SSDs, systems, OneDrive and what not.
 I re-discovered QB64 in early 2022.
 QB64 had almost everything for me to complete the port.
 The place where it lagged behind was audio.
 I decided to work around these limitations by using my own custom libraries.
 Sadly, RC Cola happened and he burned everything QB64 was to the ground.
-A few good folks like @SteveMcNeill @mkilgore @RhoSigma-QB64 (just to name a few) picked up the pieces and built QB64-PE.
-I started opening issues on the QB64-PE GitHub and interacting with @mkilgore while working on this port.
-One day, while discusssing MIDI support in QB64-PE @mkilgore [motivated me](https://github.com/QB64-Phoenix-Edition/QB64pe/issues/115#issuecomment-1176112854) (probably unknowingly) enough to replace the QB64-PE OpenAL GPL audio backend with [miniaudio](https://miniaud.io/) and implement audio format support (like MIDI, MOD, S3M, XM, IT) which were present in old QB64-SDL versions.
-I managed to complete the [miniaudio](https://miniaud.io/) implemetation sometime in August 2022 and @mkilgore was able to merge the changes to the QB64-PE repo. @SteveMcNeill generously offered me to become a QB64-PE dev which I gladly accepted.
+A few good folks like [SteveMcNeill](https://github.com/SteveMcNeill), [mkilgore](https://github.com/mkilgore), [RhoSigma-QB64](https://github.com/RhoSigma-QB64) (just to name a few) picked up the pieces and built QB64-PE.
+I started opening issues on the QB64-PE GitHub and interacting with [mkilgore](https://github.com/mkilgore) while working on this port.
+One day, while discusssing MIDI support in QB64-PE [mkilgore](https://github.com/mkilgore) [motivated me](https://github.com/QB64-Phoenix-Edition/QB64pe/issues/115#issuecomment-1176112854) (probably unknowingly) enough to replace the QB64-PE [OpenAL Soft](https://github.com/kcat/openal-soft) LGPL audio backend with [miniaudio](https://miniaud.io/) and implement audio format support (like MIDI, MOD, S3M, XM, IT) which were present in old QB64-SDL versions.
+I managed to complete the [miniaudio](https://miniaud.io/) implemetation sometime in August 2022 and [mkilgore](https://github.com/mkilgore) was able to merge the changes to the QB64-PE repo.
+[SteveMcNeill](https://github.com/SteveMcNeill) generously offered me to become a QB64-PE dev which I gladly accepted.
 And here we are.